mikikora/PAML/README.md

 In both modes *save* and *undo* commands are available.

 ## Aditional notes
-Program recognizes OCaml style comments.
+PAML recognizes OCaml style comments.

 Syntax of judgements is similar to that of Coq.
 Available logical operators:
 * "->" -- implication